-- Craftsman Pro Reach 25-Foot Magnetic Tape Measure
+- Alternate top pick: Craftsman Pro Reach 25-Foot Magnetic Tape Measure

-- Crescent Lufkin 25-Foot Command Control Tape Measure
+- Self-retraction pick: Crescent Lufkin 25-Foot Command Control Tape Measure

-- Klein Tools 25-Foot Magnetic Double Hook Tape Measure
+- Construction pick: Klein Tools 25-Foot Magnetic Double Hook Tape Measure

 Bottom line: The Milwaukee 25-Foot Magnetic Tape Measure nails the few features that matter most and sprinkles in some additional useful perks.
-Most importantly, the ergonomics are great for one-handed use, the sliding lock mechanism is buttery smooth and the casing and blade are rugged enough for long-lasting use.
-The inclusion of a finger brake and the added versatility of a magnetic hook round out the stacked feature set.
+Most importantly, the ergonomics are great for one-handed use, the sliding lock mechanism is buttery smooth, and the casing and blade are rugged enough for long-lasting use.
+Including a finger brake and the added versatility of a magnetic hook round out the stacked feature set.

 Bottom line: The Craftsman Pro Reach 25-Foot Magnetic Tape Measure has versatility and durability, all at a competitive price.
 The compact casing and smooth sliding lock mechanism are great for one-handed use.
 The blade standout is the longest of the models we tested at 14 feet.
 The blade’s self-retraction strength could be more powerful.
 But we’re willing to overlook average performance in this category because the tape measure is good enough for most situations and it shines in other critical areas, such as having the most durable blade of the models we tested.

 Bottom line: The Crescent Lufkin 25-Foot Command Control Tape Measure blew away the competition specifically with its best-in-class self-retraction mechanism.
-The tape measure also shines with its grippy ergonomics, hook versatility and long standout.
-While the blade’s durability was a weak spot in our testing, it is durable enough for most uses.
+The tape measure also shines with its grippy ergonomics, hook versatility, and long standout.
+While the blade’s durability was weak in our testing, it is durable enough for most uses.
 It’s just not the podium winner in the durability category.

 Bottom line: We think the Klein Tools Magnetic Double Hook Tape Measure is the best construction tape measure we’ve come across.
 The build quality stands out even among our top picks.
 Durability shouldn’t be a concern, knowing that the casing can take a beating and that the blade durability excelled in our testing.
-The Klein Tools Magnetic Double Hook Tape Measure also includes a blade with standard SAE markings on the top side and a conduit bending table and three-phase layout guide on the underside.
+The Klein Tools Magnetic Double Hook Tape Measure includes a blade with standard SAE markings on the top side, a conduit bending table, and a three-phase layout guide on the underside.

 Comparing standout, hook styles, and sliding locks